 Recruiter Call to Action

-And, for recruiters reading this post, wouldn’t it be wonderful, if you don’t care about cover letters, for you to say so?
-Many recruiters automatically write, “Send your resume and cover letter to…” without thinking about what they’re demanding.
+And, for recruiters reading this post, wouldn’t it be wonderful if you don’t care about cover letters to say so?
+Many recruiters automatically write, “Send your resume and cover letter to…” without thinking about what they’re asking.

-To be fair, please don’t put your applicants through the wringer on this if you don’t plan to read their efforts.
-Writing a cover letter consumes job seekers’ time and energy and usually produces an outsized amount of angst.
+Be fair, don’t put your applicants through the wringer on cover letters if you don’t plan to read them.
+Writing letters consumes job seekers’ time and energy and usually produces excessive angst.